CBZ-D-velop/Ansible-Role-Labocbz-Install-Influxdb/README.md

 * Molecule now use remote Docker image by Lord Robin Crombez
 * Molecule now use custom Docker image in CI/CD by env vars
 * New CICD with needs and optimization

+### 2023-12-11: Cert and Ca location

+* Role now copy / import cert in /etc/influxdb2-cert.pem.crt
+* Role now copy / import key in /etc/influxdb2-key.pem.key
+* Because in some system, create a user and after install with package can be broken (SELinux)

 ## Authors